 How to BEAT school holiday travel price hikes

-Fortunately, some simple tricks can help you fight back and turn the tables on sky-high prices for family trips abroad – and with summer looming, this is the time of year they're most needed.
-Here are four to get you started:
+Fortunately, some simple tricks can help you fight back and turn the tables on sky-high prices for family trips abroad.
+Here are 11 to get you started:

-For example, this year Leicestershire schools break up on 13 July, while most others do so on 20 July.
-We found a week's holiday in a three-star hotel in Ravello in Italy, including flights from Birmingham, for £324pp leaving on 16 July.
-A week later the same holiday jumps to £608pp.
+For example, in 2023 most Leicestershire schools break up for summer on 12 July, while most others do so around 22 July.
+When we checked, we found a week's holiday in a three-star hotel in Majorca, including flights from Birmingham, for £384 per person leaving on 13 July.
+On 23 July, the same holiday jumped to £540 per person.

-Most schools in Scotland break up around Friday 29 June, so Scottish families should consider going away sooner rather than later.
+Most schools in Scotland break up earlier (this year it's around 28 June), so if that's you, consider going away sooner rather than later.

-Inset days – one-off mid-term holiday days which vary by school and are usually for teacher training – can be a boon for long weekends away.
+Also watch out for inset days – those one-off mid-term holiday days which vary by school and are usually for teacher training.
+These can be a boon for long weekends away.
 For example, some MoneySavers report nabbing cheap stays at Center Parcs through careful forward planning.

 - Use the Gov.uk school holiday dates tool to find out when schools in your area are off, and check directly with your school too, as inset days and term dates can vary.

-- Then search Google for other schools' dates – this Holiday Lettings blog has a summary of the different 2017/18 dates in England, Scotland, Wales and Northern Ireland.
+- Then search Google for other schools' dates.
+The Day Out With The Kids site has a summary of the different 2023 dates in England, Scotland, Wales and Northern Ireland.

-- Work out where your school differs from the norm – whether it starts a week early, finishes a week late or has a tempting Friday or Monday inset day which means you can make a long weekend of it.
+- Work out where your school differs from the norm.
+It might start a week early, finish a week late or have a tempting Friday or Monday inset day, which means you can make a long weekend of it.
 If your school's off and others aren't, chances are you'll find a bargain.

-- Booking a package holiday?
-The last two weeks of summer are usually cheaper.
-If you're looking for a sunny getaway in a traditional holiday resort, a good old-fashioned package may still smash DIY holidays – see our Cheap Package Holidays guide for tips on how to find 'em.
+If you're looking for a sunny getaway in a traditional holiday resort, a good old-fashioned package may still smash DIY holidays – see our Cheap Package Holidays guide for tips on how to find them.

-And if you're travelling with school-age kids, it's worth waiting until the last two weeks of summer if you can.
+And if you're travelling with school-age kids and booking in advance, it's usually worth jetting off in the last two weeks of summer if you can.
 Travel body ABTA says prices drop rapidly at the end of August/early September – likely because most people want to go as soon as they can.
-For example, we saw a fortnight in Tenerife for a family of four that was £852pp from 21 July-4 August, but just £488pp from 17-31 August.
+For example, when we checked in January, we saw a week in Corfu for a family of four in a three-star self-catering apartment that was £816 per person leaving 1 August 2023 from London Gatwick, but just £503 per person leaving 21 August.

-Plus while villa prices rise in the summer, they don't always climb by quite as much as a package holiday and negotiation is often possible.
-Here's how it worked for me:
+While villa prices rise in the summer, they don't always climb by quite as much as a package holiday and negotiation is often possible.

 Direct booking sites let you quickly search for holiday rentals – see full help in our Cheap Holiday Rentals guide.
 Be careful though: if you book directly with an owner, there's less protection.